Skip to main content

 Houston METRORail Red Line train at a downtown station with city skyline at golden hour

-Houston Stadium hosts its first World Cup 2026 match on June 14.
+Houston Stadium opened its World Cup 2026 on June 14.
 Germany vs Curaçao, noon kickoff, 93-degree heat outside, 72-degree air conditioning inside.
-The question every international fan asks: do I need to rent a car?
-No. Houston is car-dependent by reputation, but the METRORail Red Line runs a direct corridor from Downtown to NRG Stadium, and during the tournament METRO is running trains every 6 minutes.
-Book a hotel along that corridor, and your entire trip runs on a $3 day pass and your feet.
-Here are the four neighborhoods that actually work without a rental car.
+The question every international fan asked before flying in: do I need to rent a car?
+No. Houston is car-dependent by reputation, but the METRORail Red Line runs a direct corridor from Downtown to NRG Stadium, and during the tournament METRO ran trains every 6 minutes.
+A hotel along that corridor put the whole trip on a $3 day pass and your feet.
+Here are the four neighborhoods that actually worked without a rental car.

-Quick Answer: Stay in the Museum District (closest to NRG Stadium, 13-min Red Line ride), Midtown (best nightlife + Walk Score 86), Downtown (most walkable for first-timers), or EaDo (steps from the Fan Festival).
-All four sit on METRORail lines with direct or one-transfer access to every match.
-Skip the Heights, Galleria, and suburbs — none have rail access.
+Quick Answer: The four bases that worked were the Museum District (closest to NRG Stadium, 13-min Red Line ride), Midtown (best nightlife, Walk Score 86), Downtown (most walkable for first-timers), and EaDo (steps from the Fan Festival).
+All four sit on METRORail lines that had direct or one-transfer access to every match.
+The Heights, Galleria, and suburbs had no rail access at all.

-Match-week update (June 11): The tournament is underway, and Houston's opener is Sunday, June 14 (Germany vs Curaçao, noon).
-Four logistics details confirmed by METRO and the host committee this week:
+How the tournament actually ran here: Houston opened on Sunday, June 14 (Germany vs Curaçao, noon).
+Four logistics details, as confirmed by METRO and the host committee:

-• METRO's expanded service window runs June 7 through July 11.
-Red Line trains arrive every 6 minutes from roughly 5 a.m. to 1 a.m.
+• METRO's expanded service window ran June 7 through July 11.
+Red Line trains arrived every 6 minutes from roughly 5 a.m. to 1 a.m.

-• Fannin South Park & Ride charges $50 per vehicle on match days.
-That covers round-trip rail for everyone in the car, and the lot takes credit or debit only.
-The budget alternative: free parking at West Loop Transit Center plus a $2 Route 211 connector to the stadium.
+• Fannin South Park & Ride charged $50 per vehicle on match days.
+That covered round-trip rail for everyone in the car, and the lot took credit or debit only.
+The budget alternative was free parking at West Loop Transit Center plus a $2 Route 211 connector to the stadium.

-• The Fan Festival in EaDo is open now: free entry, June 11 to July 19, gates 90 minutes before the day's first kickoff.
+• The Fan Festival in EaDo ran June 11 to July 19: free entry, gates 90 minutes before the day's first kickoff.

-Houston’s 7 Matches: Dates, Teams, and Why Timing Matters
+Houston’s 7 Matches: Dates, Teams, and Why Timing Mattered

-Houston Stadium (NRG Stadium’s tournament name) hosts seven matches from June 14 through July 4: five group-stage games and two knockout rounds.
+Houston Stadium (NRG Stadium’s tournament name) hosted seven matches from June 14 through July 4: five group-stage games and two knockout rounds.
 The draw landed Houston some heavy hitters.
-Germany, Portugal (twice), and the Netherlands all play here.
+Germany, Portugal (twice), and the Netherlands all played here.

 Date Match Kickoff (CT)